Learning outcome - Information Security - Master's Degree Programme, 2 years, Gjøvik - Information Security (MIS)

 – Learning outcome

-- The candidate is capable of demonstrating advanced knowledge in the field of cyber and information security in general and the following particular topics: computer and network security, security management, incident response, computational and digital forensics, biometrics, privacy, and security of critical infrastructure.
-The candidate possesses special insight and can demonstrate expertise in information security technology, digital forensics, or security management, depending on the chosen program track.
+- The candidate is capable of demonstrating advanced knowledge in the field of cyber and information security in general and on the following particular topics: computer and network security, security management, incident response, computational and digital forensics, biometrics, privacy, and security of critical infrastructure.
+The candidate possesses special insight and can demonstrate expertise in information security technology, digital forensics, or security management, depending on the chosen programme track.

-- The candidate is capable of disseminating the knowledge acquired by research in a clear way to general public by using various public information channels.
+- The candidate is capable of disseminating the knowledge acquired by research in a clear way to the general public by using various public information channels.

 - The candidate is capable of understanding scientific literature in English.

 - The candidate is demonstrate an ability to evaluate technological, ethical and societal aspects of his/her own work and assume responsibility for ensuring a positive influence of this work on the sustainable development of the society.

 - The candidate is able carry out his/her work in a way that demonstrates to non-experts how society should treat security risks and challenges.

 - The candidate is able to communicate with other experts in the field and demonstrate an ability to establish international networks of experts.